L 'Escargot Bleu

 L 'Escargot Bleu information

-As with its sister restaurant, l’Escargot Blanc on Queensferry St, this cute little bistro is as Gallic as garlic but makes fine use of quality Scottish produce – the French-speaking staff will lead you knowledgeably through a menu that includes authentic Savoyard tartiflette, quenelle of pike with lobster sauce, and pigs’ cheeks braised in red wine with roast winter vegetables.
+As with its sister restaurant, L’Escargot Blanc on Queensferry St, this cute little bistro is as Gallic as garlic but makes fine use of quality Scottish produce – the French-speaking staff will lead you knowledgeably through a menu that includes authentic Savoyard tartiflette, quenelle of pike with lobster sauce, and pigs’ cheeks braised in red wine.
+Two-course lunch/early-bird menu £12.90.